gsoulie/Snippets/alloyMigration.md

     db.execute('DROP TABLE book_backup;');
 };

-/**
- * migration.down explaination
- * In this function, we are going to create tempory table which contains the initial structure of Book model.
- * Next, we delete the current Book Model to free data and we immedialty recreate it with the content of the tempory table.
- * Finally we delete the tempory table
- */
 ```

+**migration.down explaination**

+In this function, we are going to create tempory table which contains the initial structure of Book model.
+Then, we delete the current Book Model to free data and we immedialty recreate it with the content of the tempory table.
+And finally we delete the tempory table

 ###Other example - new table creation